-This is the third year that the Trustee has produced a TCFD report, although this report is more extensive than those produced in previous years.
+This is the fourth year that the Trustee has produced a TCFD report, and this report builds on last year's with several additional areas covered.
 As the availability of data improves, and as best practice continues to develop, the Trustee's reporting will continue to evolve.